Photo: Venu Challa

 Today, more than one-third of North America’s bird species are at risk of extinction unless we take significant conservation action.

-Habitat loss is the big challenge for birds.
-In South Carolina and around the globe, the natural landscapes birds and other wildlife need to survive are disappearing fast.
+Habitat loss is a big challenge for birds.
+The natural landscapes birds and other wildlife need to survive are disappearing fast.

-At the same time, 314 bird species in North America are expected to lose more than half their habitat to climate change by 2080.
+At the same time, hundreds of bird species in North America are expected to lose more than half their habitat to climate change by 2080.
 The result could be steep declines or extinction.

 In South Carolina today, we’ve got the people power to do something equally amazing.
 Nearly 400,000 South Carolinians are birdwatchers.
 More than 750,000 – one in six of us – feed wild birds.

-Photo Above: National Audubon Society scored a major victory in 2015 for the Piping Plover, a federally threatened species.
+Photo Above: National Audubon Society scored a major victory in 2015 for the Piping Plover, a federally-listed species.
 Teaming with locals, we helped protect a 92,000 acre sanctuary in the Bahamas that will help increase this bird’s vanishingly small population.